rabithole/commercial/commercial/README.md

 # To Do List
-### Add env variables

 ### Add restrictions to making duplicate companies etc
 ### Restrict company delettion process
-### Add primary contact process?
-Rethinking this process and the need for it.

 ### Format zip code input to be number.
 Can't limit length with type='number'. maxLength only works with text.
-### Think about duplicate emails in regards to the possibility an employee could work for or move to a new company and want to use a personal email.
-Should email be unique?
 ### Casacade deletion of employees when their company is deleted.

 ### Create process for employee to send add company info to a client.